Indian cricket team in Australia in 2020–21

 The India cricket team toured Australia from November 2020 to January 2021 to play four Tests, three One Day Internationals (ODIs) and three Twenty20 International (T20I) matches.
 The Test series formed part of the inaugural ICC World Test Championship, and the ODI series formed part of the inaugural ICC Cricket World Cup Super League.

 In February 2020, the Board of Control for Cricket in India (BCCI) announced that they wanted to play one of the Test matches as a day/night fixture.
 On 22 October 2020, the tour was approved by the NSW Government, with Sydney and Canberra confirmed as the hosts of the limited overs matches.
 Four days later, Cricket Australia confirmed the fixtures for the tour.
 On 9 November 2020, the BCCI announced that India's captain Virat Kohli had been granted paternity leave, and left the tour after the first Test match.
 Ajinkya Rahane led the Indian team in Kohli's absence.

 Australia won the first and second ODI matches to take a lead in the series.
 India won the third ODI match by 13 runs, with Australia winning the series 2–1.
 India also won the first and second T20I matches, winning the T20I series with a game to spare.
 This series victory made Virat Kohli the first captain to win a T20I series in both Australia and England.
 Australia won the third and final match by 12 runs, with India winning the series 2–1.

 In the first Test, India were bowled out for 36 runs in the second innings, their lowest team total in a Test match.
 Australia went on to win the match by eight wickets.
 India then won the second Test by the same margin to level the series.
 The third Test ended in a draw, with the series remaining at 1–1.
 India won the fourth and final Test match by three wickets, to win the series 2–1.

-It was the 10th time Australia lost a test series on home soil outside England test series, West Indies in 1979–80, West Indies in 1984–85, New Zealand in 1985–86, West Indies in 1988–89, West Indies in 1992–93, South Africa in 2008–09, South Africa in 2012–13, South Africa in 2016–17 and India in 2018–19.
+It was the 10th time Australia lost a test series on home soil outside The Ashes, West Indies in 1979–80, West Indies in 1984–85, New Zealand in 1985–86, West Indies in 1988–89, West Indies in 1992–93, South Africa in 2008–09, South Africa in 2012–13, South Africa in 2016–17 and India in 2018–19.